ChrisHammond/action-upload-file/README.md

 Optional.
 Type `true` whether your request must go on HTTPS.
 Default `false`.

+### `headers`

+Optional.
+Include any custom HTTP headers to pass with the request, ex: {'x-test-header': 'test-header-value'}

 ### `data`

 Optional.
 Additional data you should want to send within the request (e.g. '{"foo":"bar"}').